 Author Vicki Twigg, spent some time tinkering with this stitch because she was driven to find a way to produce a two-color rib that would look nice on both sides.
 She succeeded!
 Not finding anything else like it “out there” she named the stitch after herself — Twigg stitch, which produces a double-sided knit fabric that is ribbed!

-I was intimidated by the idea, given my lack of experience with colorful knitting.
+I was intimidated by the idea, given my lack of experience with colorwork knitting.
 However, I did it!
 I made a swatch in Twigg stitch!
+Here is one side.

 Vicki states in her book that a slippery yarn is best for Twigg stitch, because it “settles into the stitches” better, and I was using cotton here, I think too that an animal fiber would be more elastic and pull the columns of the same color together, which will give each side a more uniform color than my swatch does.
 I think if I were trying out one of the projects, I’d go with a different yarn, but this worked to figure it out.